sanjay-namdeo/notes/reactjs/react-testing-library.md

 When testing components that contain an asynchronous operation, like an API request in our App component, you might see a warning message which says
 Warning: An update to App inside a test was not wrapped in act(…)

-This warning means that something happened to our component when we weren’t expecting anything to happen.
+This warning means that something happened to our component when we were not expecting anything to happen.
 For details on this warning, the following blog post by the creator of React Testing Library might be interesting: Fix the “not wrapped in act(…)” warning.

 In our case, we get this warning because after we assert that the loading text should be in the document, our component’s state is updated and the component is re-rendered.
 Our promise (in the fake fetch method) does resolve instantly after all.

 We can avoid this warning by waiting for the component to re-render, after the API request, before ending our test.
 To wait for a component to re-render, we have used the waitForElementToBeRemoved function.
 This function will not let our test finish until the loading text has disappeared from the DOM, which only happens in case of an error or a successful API request.

-The waitForElementToBeRemoved function returns a Promise so we need to await it.
+The waitForElementToBeRemoved function returns a Promise, so we need to await it.
 And in order to use the await keyword, we have used an async function.

-Now lets write the second test to assert that user is successfully fetched and the user’s name is rendered in the DOM.
+Now let's write the second test to assert that user is successfully fetched and the user’s name is rendered in the DOM.

 ```javascript
 test("user's name is rendered", async () => {